 Winter 2020 Cohort

-4 Intern Candidates joined the Humanity First for Illinois Team for 6 weeks of supporting the development, launch, and education of our Four Points Forward platform and our ongoing engagement with our stakeholders.
+4 Intern Candidates joined the Humanity First for Illinois Team for 6 weeks of supporting the research, education, and advocacy of our Four Points Forward platform and our ongoing engagement with our stakeholders.

 Our 4 Candidates came to the Humanity First for Illinois Team from:

 The Humanity First for Illinois Internship Program is an educational, stakeholder-focused civic program.
 All Winter Intern Candidates will work together as a unitied cohort to to reflect each week on their community impact and complete a civic engagement project before the end of their term.

 The Humanity First for Illinois Team is excited to be able to support each member of the Winter 2020 Cohort throughout their term.
 Regular professional development activities are planned that are both manager-led and self-identified.
 In accordance with our Guiding Principles, the Humanity First for Illinois Internship Program celebrates each of our interns and empowers them to seek out information and knoweldge to prepare them for careers in their respective fields.

 Any and all questions about the Winter 2020 Program or the Humanity First for Illinois Internship Program itself can be directed to firstname.lastname@example.org.

 Civic Engagement Project

 Guide to COVID-19 Economic Relief for Small Businesses